LidanLi/e-weely-service/README.md

 # E-Briefing Service

-This is a [Laravel](https://laravel.com/)-based backend to the [E-Briefing App](https://github.com/cds-snc/e-briefing-app).
+This is a [Laravel](https://laravel.com/)-based backend to the [eWeekly App](https://github.com/csps-efpc-it/eWeekly).

-Create and manage e-Briefing "binders" that can be installed on a mobile device and updated remotely through the e-Briefing App
+Create and manage e-Weekly "binders" that can be installed on a mobile device and updated remotely through the e-Weekly App

 This service allows you to:
 - Create a daily itinerary detailing meetings and events and include relevant documents, contacts, and biographies of participants